nijoe1/fil-docs-local/networks/local-testnet/README.md

 ## Steps

-To build the nodes, you'll need some specific software.
+To build the nodes, you’ll need some specific software.
 Run the following command to install the software prerequisites:

+{% tabs %}
-{% tabs title="MacOS" %}
+{% tab title="MacOS" %}
 1. Open a terminal window.
-2. Check that you have [Homebrew](https://brew.sh/) installed.
+2. Check that you have [Homebrew](https://brew.sh/) installed.\\

     ```shell
     brew --version